-My name is Colton, and I created this website for birders visiting a hotspot for the first time.
-It tells you where, how, when, and what not to do when you go.
+My name is Colton, and I created this website for birders visiting a Texas hotspot for the first time.
+I hope you find it helpful.

 The idea for this site was born in a landfill.
 The Brownsville Landfill specifically, when I was chasing a Tamaulipas Crow.
 As soon as I rolled up to the entrance I realized I had no idea where to go.

 Can I just drive right in, or is there an office?

 Is the security guard going to come out an yell at me?!

 I drove 4 hours to get there, only to be stumped by the last quarter mile.
 So I thought “You know, someone really should make a website that tells you this kind of stuff.”

 Now BirdingLocations is here to tell you what you need to know, so you can simply have a great time looking at birds, rather than throwing up your hands in frustration.

 My interest in birds began while earning a Wildlife Biology degree at Texas State University.

 On an ornithology field trip to Aransas National Wildlife Refuge I remember wanting to see a Whooping Crane.
 It was pretty much the only bird I cared about.
 So when we found a small family of them just outside of Goose Island State Park, I thought it was the coolest thing ever!